ecamellini/python-exercises/README.md

 # Python excercises

-Used as part of: https://ecamel.me/corso-python (course in Italian)
+Part of the following course: https://ecamel.me/corso-python (in Italian)